-Upon the recommendation of our Audit Committee, the Board has appointed EisnerAmper LLP (formerly Amper, Politziner & Mattia, LLP) as the Company's independent public auditor for the fiscal year ending December 31, 2012.
-Although the selection of auditors does not require ratification, the Board has directed that the appointment of EisnerAmper LLP be submitted to stockholders for ratification due to the significance of their appointment to the Company.
+Upon the recommendation of our Audit Committee, the Board has appointed EisnerAmper LLP as the Company's independent public auditor for the fiscal year ending December 31, 2014.
+Although the selection of auditor does not require ratification, the Board has directed that the appointment of EisnerAmper LLP be submitted to stockholders for ratification due to the significance of their appointment to the Company.
 A representative of EisnerAmper LLP is expected to be present at the Annual Meeting.
 Such representative will have an opportunity to make a statement if so desired and will be available to respond to appropriate questions from stockholders.